potpie-ai/momentum-core/docs/introduction-to-momentum/contributing-to-momentum.md

 # Contributing to momentum

+We welcome and deeply appreciate any contributions to momentum.
+No matter how small, every contribution is valuable and will be duly acknowledged.

+>Contributors should follow the [code of conduct](/code_of_conduct.md)

 When contributing to momentum, ensure that:

 1. You have looked at [open issues](https://github.com/getmomentum/momentum-core/issues) to see if there's something you can do for us.